-On-the-day interviews and offers of a job are on the cards at a joint health and social care recruitment event which takes place in Hereford at the end of the month.
+On-the-day interviews will be on offer from a number of employers at a joint health and social care recruitment event, which takes place in Hereford at the end of the month.

 Hereford Shirehall is the venue for jobs fair being staged by health and social care providers across Herefordshire who are looking specifically for new recruits to work out in the county’s communities.